-- a) The scale, height and form of the development fits unobtrusively with the character of the street scene and does not result in over-development of the site or plot or negative impact on neighbours e.g. privacy, daylight, sunlight and outlook. - b) The traditional boundary treatment of an area is retained and, where feasible, reinforced. - c) Materials are compatible with those of adjacent or existing building(s). - d) New roofs visible from the street are pitched unless this can be demonstrated to be out of character with the existing building(s) or a pitched roof will fail to preserve an established, attractive view of the countryside which might otherwise be lost. - e) Dormer roof extensions cannot be seen from the highway and do not adversely impact on the privacy currently enjoyed in neighbouring gardens. - f) There is provision for a safe vehicular and pedestrian access to the site and any traffic generation and parking impact created does not result in an unacceptable direct or cumulative impact on congestion or on road and pedestrian safety. - g) Garage conversion cannot take place if the resulting available parking space falls below the LCC Highways minimum of 2 spaces for up to 3-bed and 3 spaces for bigger dwellings. - h) New garages, particularly those sited in front gardens, are proportionate in size and height to the needs of car parking and not designed or built with future occupation in mind. - i) Free-standing buildings, or extensions within the curtilage of a dwelling to accommodate working from home, beyond that already allowed as "permitted development", will not result in the on-site parking provision being reduced below the level set out in Policy H3. - j) The more detailed design guidelines set out in the (VDG&C) are complied with.
+- a) The scale, height and form fit unobtrusively with the character of the street scene avoiding over-development of the site, or negative impact on neighbours (e.g. privacy, daylight, sunlight and outlook). - b) The traditional boundary treatment of an area is retained and, where feasible, reinforced. - c) Materials are compatible with those of adjacent or existing building(s). - d) New roofs visible from the street are pitched unless this is out of character with the existing building(s) or a pitched roof will fail to preserve an established, attractive view of the countryside which might otherwise be lost. - e) Dormer roof extensions should not adversely impact on the street scene nor on the privacy of neighbouring gardens. - f) There is provision for safe vehicular and pedestrian access and any additional traffic and parking does not adversely impact on congestion or on road and pedestrian safety. - g) An existing garage is not converted for any purpose which may result in more cars being forced to park on roadways and pavements. - h) New/replacement garages, particularly those sited in front gardens, are proportionate in size and height to the needs of car parking and not designed or built with future occupation in mind. - i) Free-standing buildings or extensions within the curtilage of a dwelling to accommodate working from home, beyond that already allowed as "permitted development", will not result in the on-site parking provision being reduced below the level set out in Policy H3.

 - 1. Community Cohesion

-- 3. Sustainable Housing
+- 3. Sustainable New Housing

-- 7. Safeguarding Village Heritage
+- 7. Safeguard Village Heritage

-123. NDP (2018) does not have this level of detail immediately available in one place, making it difficult to identify key factors when considering supporting or objecting to a planning application.
+119. NDP(2018) does not have this level of detail immediately available in one place, making it difficult to identify key factors when considering supporting or objecting to a planning application.
 This current plan, in conjunction with the VDG&C, seeks to address those shortfalls and provide guidance to residents, developers, and decision makers.